awslabs/ec2-spot-workshops/content/blender-rendering-using-batch/batch/compute_environment.md

 weight: 90
 ---

-{{% notice info %}}
-AWS Batch compute environments are populated with Amazon ECS container instances, and they run the Amazon ECS container agent locally.
-The Amazon ECS container agent makes calls to various AWS API operations on your behalf.
-Therefore, container instances that run the agent require an IAM policy and role for these services to recognize that the agent belongs to you.
-If you have never run ECS instances, such role won't exist in your account.
-To create it, run the following command in AWS CloudShell: `aws iam create-service-linked-role --aws-service-name ecs.amazonaws.com`.
-For more information read [Amazon ECS instance role](https://docs.aws.amazon.com/batch/latest/userguide/instance_IAM_role.html) and [Service-linked role for Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html).
-{{% /notice %}}

 We are going to create two compute environments: one using Spot instances and the other using On-Demand instances.
 The reason for this is that, on a real scenario, you may have to comply with several SLAs with regards to finishing the jobs under a specific time window.

 By using On-Demand instances, we are sure that the compute resources will remain throughout the whole execution.
 And by using Spot instances on top of that, we can reduce costs and execution time by acquiring compute capacity at steep discounts compared to On-Demand instances.